 1. What person living or dead would you most like to have dinner with?

-How about yo momma (candidates don’t say that)!
+How about yo momma (don’t say that candidates)!
 Nevertheless, this question bothers me because it leads the candidate to a place where they could be discriminated against.
 You want to stay away from entertainment icons, religious leaders and athletes.
 For instance you may think of Jesus Christ or Elvis Presley or Michael Jordan, but it just so could happen that the interviewer doesn’t like any of those leaders.
 Now you don’t “fit.”
 Candidates, if you get this question, I recommend going with a family member.

 2. Tell me something that you probably shouldn’t tell me.